 The body responds to the parasympathetic nervous system by slowing the heart rate and decreasing blood pressure while increasing the release of endorphins.
 This can be translated into: Yoga Reduces Stress!
 If the Mother is less stressed, the baby will be less stressed.

-As a side note: while the study did not explore this idea, I would like to add, that many of the yoga poses—- like all four positions (cat/cow and body circles), hip circles, and gentle hip openers—- we practice in prenatal yoga can directly be incorporated into labor and delivery.
-Movement during labor facilitates a quicker, less painful labor by relaxing the body and also helping the baby into an optimal fetal position.
-When the laboring mother is stuck sitting or lying still, not only is she going to perceive the pain more intensely, but she is not helping baby move around the pelvis to find the easiest “fit” through the pelvic outlet and birth canal.
+As a side note: while the study did not explore this idea, I would like to add that many yoga poses like all four positions (cat/cow and body circles), hip circles, and gentle hip openers that we practice in prenatal yoga can directly be incorporated into labor and delivery.
+Movement during labor facilitates a quicker, less painful labor by relaxing the body and helping the baby into an optimal fetal position.
+When the laboring person is stuck sitting or lying still, not only are they going to perceive the pain more intensely, but they are not helping baby move around the pelvis to find the easiest “fit” through the pelvic outlet and birth canal.

-It would be irresponsible of me to rely on only this study and my own experience to proclaim and promise that just because an expectant mother steps on the yoga mat, she is guaranteed a better, quicker labor than someone that has not.
-However, I DO feel confident in saying that just by participating in class, the pregnant mom is arming herself with coping skills and confidence for whatever lies ahead.
+It would be irresponsible of me to rely on only this study and my own experience to proclaim and promise that just because an expectant person steps on the yoga mat, they are guaranteed a better, quicker labor than someone that has not.
+However, I DO feel confident in saying that just by participating in class, the pregnant person is arming themselves with coping skills and confidence for whatever lies ahead.

 Yoga during pregnancy: effects on maternal comfort, labor pain and birth outcomes.

 Chuntharapat S, Petpichetchian W, Hatthakit U. 2008 May;14(2):105-15.
 Epub 2008 Mar 4.Department of Obstetric Gynecological Nursing and Midwifery, Faculty of Nursing,

 Prince of Songkla University, Hat Yai, Songkhla 90112, Thailand. email@example.com